deltachat/deltachat-pages/README.md

 This repository contains the default website of Delta Chat.

-Feel free to edit any file as you like and send uns a Pull Request.
+Feel free to edit any file as you like and send uns a pull request.

 Some Hints
 --------------------------------------------------------------------------------

-- whereever possible, use Markdown instead of HTML
+- whereever possible, use **Markdown** instead of HTML
-- we do not want JavaScript on the site
+- **no JavaScript** whereever possible, no **weird CSS** nor other complicated things
-- the layout should be as simple as possible and should always work on small mobile screens
+- the layout should be **as simple as possible** and should always work on **small mobile screens** as well as on **desktops**
+- when layouting, do not force a special structure.
+Header, Content, Footer - done.
+- no complex navigation - Simply link subpages from the main pages
+- **no one-page-layout** - we also have sites with long text, and we do not want to have separate layouts
 - we do not want a complex navigation, some toplinks, a footer, done.
-Simply link subpages from the main pages
+- Remember: **Form follows function, KISS.** The site should be dead-simple.
+- Finally: Have fun :-)

 Directory structure
 --------------------------------------------------------------------------------